-I started this paper looking at the reasons underlying Senator John Edwards' decision to stay in the race even when he had no chance of winning the Democratic Presidential Nomination.
-My hypothesis responded to the situation in which none of the three major Democratic candidates obtains a majority of the delegates/vote-shares by the National Convention.
-I argue that this will force a backroom negotiation process in which all three of the candidates will try to form an alliance with one of the two other candidates in order to obtain the delegates/vote-shares that are needed.
-Through this negotiation stage, although Edwards would have come in as the weakest player (as defined by his vote-shares in comparison with Obama and Clinton), he would have become the most valuable player as both Clinton and Obama would have tried to negotiate with Edwards to receive the best deal that would minimize the losses to their own expected values.
-Through this deal, Edwards could have obtained a prize value that could overcome any costs that he would have to endure in the state election processes.
+I began this paper looking at the reasons underlying Senator John Edwards' decision to stay in the race even when he had no chance of winning the Democratic Presidential Nomination.
+My hypothesis responds to the situation in which none of the three major Democratic candidates obtains a majority of the delegates/vote-shares by the National Convention.
+I argue that this will force a backroom negotiation process in which all three of the candidates will try to form an alliance with one of the two other candidates in order to obtain the delegates/vote-shares that are needed to win.
+Through this negotiation stage, although Edwards would have come in as the weakest player (as defined by his vote-shares in comparison with Obama and

+Clinton), he would have become the most valuable player, as both Clinton and Obama would have tried to negotiate with Edwards to minimize losses to their own expected values.
+In this situation, Edwards could have obtained a prize value that would compensate him for his level of effort in the state elections process.
 This prize value coming out of the backroom negotiation could have meant having his own policies on the agenda of the next President of the United States or even a cabinet position in the next Presidential administration.

 My theoretical model is based on a combination of a Tullock contest model and Baron and Ferejohn's model of government formation.
 My model differs from the Tullock contest model in that it connects all of the state elections together in the first stage through additional variables that describe the candidate's own past performances.
-It also differs from Baron and Ferejohn's model in that it does not fix the proportion of vote-shares/delegates each candidate would come into the negotiation stage with.
-My model connects the two stages by portraying the probability of a player's decision to offer to form an alliance as dependent on the proportion of vote-shares that same player came into the negotiation with.
-As my model demonstrates, depending on the external circumstances, Edwards could have come into the final stage with what would seem like, at first glance, an insignificant proportion of the overall vote-shares, but been able to use it to come out of the negotiation phase with some significant percentage of the final prize-value.
-My model further tests these circumstances to ensure that they could be achieved under equilibrium conditions.
+It also differs from Baron and Ferejohn's model in that it does not fix the proportion of vote-shares/delegates each candidate would enter the negotiation stage with.
+My model connects the two stages by portraying the probability of a player's decision to offer to form an alliance as dependent on the proportion of voteshares that same player enters the negotiation with.
+As my model demonstrates, depending on the external circumstances, Edwards could have come into the final stage with an insignificant proportion of the overall vote-shares, but been able to use it to come out of the negotiation phase with a significant percentage of the final prizevalue.
+My model further tests the external circumstance to ensure that it could be achieved under equilibrium conditions.

 One limitation of my model is that it does not address the existence of the "super delegates" in the Democratic Presidential Primary.
 These delegates include high-ranking party officials and current and former elected officeholders.
-The crucial difference between these delegates and the pledged delegates is that the super delegates are free to support any candidate of their choice: the only way for a candidate to win over these delegates is to court each one of them individually.
-Although the proportion of super delegates pledged to each candidate is usually approximately proportional to the percentage of vote-shares that that candidate gains in the state elections, a candidate could potentially win a nomination by having the support of many super delegates and a less-than-usual amount of pledged delegates.
-This measure was put in place by the Democrats to prevent the nomination of any radical/unrealistic candidates to the General Election due to popular fervor.
-As such, these super delegates wield a significant amount of power and can change a nomination race at any time and should be addressed in any subsequent theoretical model.
+The crucial difference between these delegates and the pledged delegates is that the super delegates are free to support any candidate of their choice; the only way for a candidate to win over these delegates is to court them individually.
+Although the proportion of super delegates pledged to each candidate is usually approximately proportional to the percentage of vote-shares that the candidate gains in the state elections, the candidate could potentially win a nomination by having the support of many super delegates and a less-than-usual number of pledged delegates.
+This measure was put in place by the Democrats to prevent the nomination of any radical candidates to the General Election due to popular fervor.
+As such, these super delegates wield a significant amount of power and can change a nomination race at any time.
+Thus, they should be addressed in any subsequent theoretical model.